CJPohl/top_scifi_films/README.md

 ## Purpose
-To scrape and aggregate all of the sci-fi films listed on the IMDB website onto a CSV, clean the data thoroughly, and visualize the data using Jupyter.
+To scrape and aggregate all of the sci-fi films listed on the IMDB website onto a CSV, clean the data thoroughly, and visualize the data on a Jupyter Notebook.

 ## Contents
 - Functioning IMBD web scraper
 - Write to CSV using pandas
+- CSV file containing over 10,000 data entries
 - Pandas DataFrame cleanup
 - Visualization to provide big picture context for analysis

 ## Reflection
--wall of text-
+-In Jupyter Notebook-